0HugoHu/Harry-Potter-Strategy-Game/README.md

 ./client_mock.sh
 # Notice: In the file client_mock.sh, change "vcm-xxxxx.vm.duke.edu" to your own virtual machine name.
 ```

-You then should see the prompt: **"Currently waiting for other players..."**.

 <img src="assets/Evo1/2.png" width="350" />